 • Geometry can also be stored in a binary file in the CVRTI format (described in Section 6.1.3).
-The command format is essentially unchanged map3d -f geomfilename.fac -p datafilename.tsdf -s 1 100 -i 2 to select time instants 1 to 100 with an increment between instants of 2 (i.e., 1, 3, 5, 7, ..., 99).
+The command format is essentially unchanged except that channel information is usually contained in the .geom file and thus seldom needs to be specified explicitly.

+'''

+map3d -f geomfilename.geom -p datafilename.tsdf

+'''

 • A time series data file (.tsdf) contains a sequence of potentials, as described in Section 6.3.2.
-To select a subset of the time series for display, append the parameters -s and, optionally, -i, for example,
+To select a subset of the time series for display, append the parameters -s and, optionally, -i, for example, to select time instants 1 to 100 with an increment between instants of 2 (i.e., 1, 3, 5, 7, ..., 99).